 English is an intriguing language, with interesting variations that have flowed into the various English Spell Checker Programs out there.
 A striking difference that we will all likely be aware of is the difference between British and American English.
 With this, the spelling of words, even more so than the traditional colloquial, we get a sense of what makes for an important consideration when setting up your Spell Checker.

-This might seem like a minor consideration if you’re an American writing in America for an American audience, and you might have your English Spell Checker set by default to your native English.
-But if you’re a Briton or a South African even, writing for an American audience, than the consideration is anything but minor.
+This might seem like a minor consideration if you’re American writing in America for an American audience, and you might have your English Spell Checker set by default to your native English.
+But if you’re a Briton or a South African even, writing for an American audience, then the consideration is anything but minor.
 The differences in spelling are sometimes subtle, but not always, and as we all know, reading a document with spelling errors is an exercise that usually ends prematurely.
-Usually by the third or fourth error we discard the document entirely.
+Usually, by the third or fourth error, we discard the document entirely.
 It is the same for both fiction and non-fiction, both formal and informal writing.

-It might seem like somewhat of an exaggeration, but people all over the world are extremely possessive of their languages.
+but people all over the world are extremely possessive of their languages.
 And with English being the accepted universal language, we are all incredibly possessive of our individual variations of the language.
-So don’t be surprised when an American takes offence to your British spelling, and vice versa.
+So don’t be surprised when an American takes offense to your British spelling, and vice versa.
 And don’t think that you can get away with blaming it on your English Spell Checker, the process of adjusting your settings so simple that there is no excuse.